cloud-bulldozer/benchmark-wrapper/README.md

 Look at some of the other benchmarks for examples of how this works.

-## how do I post results to Elasticsearch from my wrapper?
+## How do I post results to Elasticsearch from my wrapper?

 Every snafu benchmark will use Elasticsearch index name of the form **orchestrator-benchmark-doctype**, consisting of the 3
 components: